Practical PET/CT: What You Need to Know

 PET/CT is an essential imaging study, largely serving the fields of oncology and neurology, that combines the sensitivity of providing physiologic data about pathologic conditions with the diagnostic capability of CT.
 This course focuses on many important practical issues in PET/CT, optimizing PET/CT protocols and image production, as well as interpretation and optimizing communication.
 Particular attention is placed on the most recent updates and role of PET/CT in cancers diagnosis and treatment.
 Updates in dementia imaging with amyloid agents and F18-FDG are also discussed.

-Learn and earn credit at your own pace with unlimited access to this course through November 6, 2020.
+Earn credit at your own pace through November 6, 2020 and continue to access your videos until November 7, 2027.
 See below for detailed information and learning outcomes.

 This course offers 10.5 CME/SA-CME Credits following completion of an online test.

 ARRS In-Training Member price: $199

 Nonmember price: $899

 Video content for this Online Course will be available to view until November 7, 2027, which is ten years following the issuance date of this course.
 ARRS reserves the right to remove video content before the end of the ten year period.
 Video content that contradicts current science or misleads the viewer based on changes to accepted clinical practice may be removed on a case-by-case basis.

 After completing this course, the learner should be able to:

 - describe the appropriate use of PET/CT including oncologic and neurologic indications

 - identify normal variants and pitfalls that can confound PET/CT interpretation